I could write a book on the differences between Part 91, 121 and 135, but you and I don’t have that kind of time. Let’s keep it simple.

 Second, notice how I mentioned an “Operation Specification?”
 This is an official document from the FAA which establishes your company officially as a Part 135 operator.
 Parts 121, 141 and 142 also have Operations Specifications.

 The Ops Specs are what allows companies to deviate from certain CFRs.
-For example, a Part 91 pilot has to have an alternate when the whether within one hour of their ETA is less than 2000 feet and 3 miles visibility.
+For example, a Part 91 pilot has to have an alternate when the weather within one hour of their ETA is less than 2000 feet and 3 miles visibility.
 FAA approved Ops Specs will allow carriers to go lower than that.

 Just be aware, Ops Specs are great until you try and change them.
 The FAA must approve any changes in writing.
 This includes checklists.
 This is one reason small corporate operators stay away from Part 135 operations.